Omics and high-throughput

 The Protein Science Facility (PSF) provide users with protein production services and access to the state-of-the-art infrastructure for Macromolecular X-ray crystallography (MX) and biophysical protein characterization available at the Department of Medical Biochemistry and Biophysics (MBB).
 PSF is a National Facility for protein production within SciLifeLab and SWEDSTRUCT.

-The Proteomics Biomedicum facility provides services using best available mass spectrometry based proteomics techniques and methods with focus on quantitative proteomics.
-It helps designing experiments, providing a broad range of efficient samples preparation methods, high quality mass spectrometric data as well as data analysis and interpretation.
+The Proteomics Biomedicum facility provides services using best available mass spectrometry-based proteomics techniques and methods with focus on quantitative proteomics, including single cell proteomics.
+We help designing experiments, providing a broad range of efficient samples preparation methods, high quality mass spectrometric data as well as data analysis and interpretation.